priyanshu2003719/Employee-Retention-analysis/README.md

 # Employee-Retention-analysis
 Built ML model to predict job-switch likelihood.

-This is the final, comprehensive, and professionally enlarged breakdown of your **Employee Retention Prediction** project.
+ **Employee Retention Prediction** project.
 This section is designed to serve as the definitive "Project Deep-Dive" for your GitHub README, combining strategic business value with a rigorous technical roadmap.

 ---